dbayardAWS/kinesis-labs/lab1/README.md

 If you are new to Cloud9, review the IDE tutorial at [https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial-tour-ide.html)

-### Configure your Cloud9 environment for the prerequisites for building Kinesis Data Analytics for Java applications
+## Configure prerequisites for building Kinesis Data Analytics for Java applications
 Kinesis Data Analytics for Java (KDAJ) is based on Apache Flink 1.6.2.
 To build applications for KDAJ, we will need to configure Java, Maven, Apache Flink, and the Flink Connector for Kinesis.
 We will do that in the following steps.

 * Open up your Cloud9 environment if not already open